Skip to main content

 • “Latest update improved the overall performance.”

-• “However, despite being marked as "verified" for Steam Deck, the performance is simply unacceptable.”
+• “Despite being marked as 'verified' for Steam Deck, the performance is simply unacceptable.”

-• “There's no excuse for that game having such a poor performance on Steam Deck (how in the world is it verified?), I get 23 fps with 15 fps dips on stage 3 with max TDP.”
+• “There's no excuse for the game having such poor performance on Steam Deck (how in the world is it verified?), I get 23 fps with 15 fps dips on stage 3 with max TDP.”

 • music